Society-In-Shadow/ExpressedRealms/documentation/windowsSetup.md

 See:
 [Broken File Watcher](https://github.com/microsoft/WSL/issues/4739)

-Fundamentally, since the docker runs it's containers on WSL, when you update something on windows, that update isn't triggering the linux version of a file updated process, thus not vite to pick up the changes.
+Fundamentally, since the docker runs its containers on WSL, when you update something on windows, that update isn't triggering the linux version of a file updated process, thus not vite to pick up the changes.

 There are some workarounds, the only one that I could get working is below.